spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 Impact: Interruption of this service will cause the licensing manager to go offline thus effecting the ability of the TGX Sender to obtain/validate licenses

-**Resolving FlexLM License Manager alerts:** Connect to the Local Control Plane server and open Task Manager, then restart the service
+**Resolving FlexLM License Manager Alerts:** Connect to the Local Control Plane server and open Task Manager, then restart the service

 ## What’s Next?
 Get help from [Spot PC Support](spot-pc/troubleshooting/getting-support) for advanced assistance.